neslihanvsr/scikit-learn_linear_regression/README.md

-Linear Regression fits a linear model with coefficients B = (B1, ..., Bn) to minimize the 'residual sum of squares' between the actual value y in the dataset, and the predicted value yhat using linear approximation.
+Linear Regression fits a linear model with coefficients B = (B1, ..., Bn) to minimize the 'residual sum of squares' between the actual value y in the dataset, and the predicted value that using linear approximation.

 Modelling